Bank of England poised to act under new inflation strain

 "Even though the market is actively pricing such a scenario, we continue to doubt that the hiking cycle will get that far," said Rabobank strategist Stefan Koopman, who warned the BoE might find itself raising rates just as the economy slows.

-Tax hikes on workers and rising food and energy bills are set to intensify a cost-of-living squeeze.
+Tax hikes on workers, as well as rising energy and food bills, are set to intensify a cost-of-living squeeze.

 A survey from insurance and pensions company Aegon showed 38% of Britons were worried that rising interest rates would hit their finances.
 An Ipsos MORI poll for the Evening Standard newspaper showed economic morale at a one-year low.